Nora Bayes: Early career

-She continued to find success on the Keith vaudeville circuit, billed as "The World's Greatest Singing Single Comedienne", before reuniting briefly with Norworth in the Broadway revue Odds and Ends of 1917.
+Bayes continued to find success on the Keith vaudeville circuit, billed as "The World's Greatest Singing Single Comedienne", before reuniting briefly with Norworth in the Broadway revue Odds and Ends of 1917.
 She then launched her own one-woman show, and starred in the musical Ladies First in 1918, in which she appeared with young piano accompanist George Gershwin.
 She also returned to recording, and had one of her greatest successes with the patriotic First World War song, "Over There", written by George M. Cohan.
-She signed a new contract with Columbia Records, and recorded over 60 songs with them over the next six years.
+She signed a new contract with Columbia Records, and recorded over sixty songs for the label over the next six years.
 Her most successful recordings for Columbia included "How Ya Gonna Keep 'em Down on the Farm (After They've Seen Paree)?"
 (1919) and "Make Believe" (1921).
+In 1920 she had a hit with "Broadway Blues" with words by Arthur Swanstrom and music by Carey Morgan.

 Later career

 She married for a fourth time in 1920, to actor and entertainer Arthur Gordon (sometimes billed as Gordoni).
-They adopted three (possibly four) children together, but divorced in 1922 after two years together.
+They adopted three children together, but divorced in 1922 after two years together.
 By this time, Bayes' success was diminishing; she made no recordings after the end of her Columbia contract in 1923, bookings decreased, and she was performing in smaller venues.
 She refused to take part in the expanding film industry, claiming that she would make too much money and that "the mental anguish I would suffer would make me unfit to enjoy life.
 No, siree.
 No movie work for me!"

 She made several trips to Europe in the early 1920s, travelling with her adopted children.
 Bayes was described as "easily the most popular female entertainer in vaudeville for much of the first quarter of the 20th century".
 One researcher commented:Bayes refused to obey the social mores that ruled expectations of how women should behave.
 Her personal life caught the attention of the press: she provided endless headlines for her broken theatre contracts and her five divorces.
 Her marriages were reported across the globe.
 On news of her fifth marriage, one Australian newspaper reported her advice to wives: “as soon as one becomes bored, one should secure divorce.”
 The press hardly knew which was more shocking, her divorces or the fact she had walked out of her contract with Florenz Ziegfeld.